Coming to UAE skies in August: 'Da Vinci glow', stunning meteor shower

 With longer nights and the Earth in a favourable position, sky gazers have a better chance of spotting stars, planets, and even meteor showers like the Perseids.

 Hasan Al Hariri, Chief Executive Officer (CEO) of Dubai Astronomy Group, put the celestial spectacle in perspective.
-“The natural phenomenon occurs because the direction and radiant point, from which the shower seems to come in the sky, lie in the same direction as Perseus,” he said.
+“The natural phenomenon occurs because the direction and radiant point, from which the shower seems to come in the sky, lie in the same direction as the Perseus constellation,” he said.

 Meteors are small fragments of rock and dust left behind by comets and asteroids in their debris trails as they orbit the Sun.
 Each year, as the Earth passes through these debris trails at roughly the same time, annual meteor showers are experienced.